OSEA Collective Bargaining Agreement

 - The number of days indicated at each level should be considered maximum and every effort should be made to expedite the process.
 However, it may at times become necessary to extend time limits.
 To be effective, these extensions must be mutually agreed to in writing by the parties involved at any time.

-- Except as otherwise provided by law, a classified employee shall invoke and exhaust the grievance procedure remedies before resorting to any other legal or State or Federal administrative remedies for the conduct complained of, and failure to do so shall preclude resort to such other remedies.
+- Except as otherwise provided by law, a classified employee shall invoke and exhaust the grievance procedure remedies before resorting to any other legal or state or federal administrative remedies for the conduct complained of, and failure to do so shall preclude resort to such other remedies.

 - In order to be considered under this procedure, each grievance must have been initiated at Level I Step 1 within fifteen (15) business days of the occurrence of the cause for complaint, or, if the grievant could not have had knowledge of said occurrence at the time of its happening, then within fifteen (15) business days of the first such knowledge.

 - Any grievance based upon an event or condition relating to an alleged violation of the terms of this Agreement which is not under jurisdiction of a supervisor shall be presented to the appropriate administrative authority.
-Any grievant may request, in writing, a conference with the supervisor or administrator who has approved the action which has caused him/her to be aggrieved.
-If the matter is not resolved by such conference, the grievant shall submit a statement which sets forth the basis and the particulars of his/her grievance as specified in Level I, Step 2.
+Any grievant may request, in writing, a conference with the supervisor or administrator who has approved the action which has caused them to be aggrieved.
+If the matter is not resolved by such conference, the grievant shall submit a statement which sets forth the basis and the particulars of their grievance as specified in Level I, Step 2.

 - The parties agree that the grievance procedures in this contract are intended to be used to resolve all issues about what the contract means.
 Because there is an arbitration provision that leads to a final and binding decision as to the interpretation of the contract, the parties agree that the grievance and arbitration procedure will always be used when it is available in lieu of other types of actions which raise an issue of contract interpretation.